i5hi/helpers/vault.md

 For a start, a system with multiple running services, usually run each service as their own user.

-This means multiple environment files to be maintained per user.
-This makes the difficulty of managing secrets double everytime a new service is added to the system.
+This means multiple environment files need to be maintained per user.
+This makes the difficulty of managing secrets *double* everytime a new service is added to the system.

 ***Being able to manage all your mission-critical secrets from one place is the primary use-case of Vault.***